LinkedEarth/PaleoBooks/doc/cookbook_gallery_subtext.rst

 Gallery
 ========

-Curently borrowing content from the generous educational force that is Project Pythia while we develop our library!!!
+Currently borrowing content from the generous educational force that is Project Pythia while we develop our library!!!